AllyYL/casestudy/src/projects/bloom.md

 **Result**
 <br>
-The final layout mirrored how professionals actually work: expressing ideas in natural language, then refining with precision tools.
+The final layout mirrored how designers think: ideation and refinement happen in parallel, but engage different modes—natural language for intent, precision tools for control.
 <br>

 ![Before and after image showing UI evolution.](/assets/images/refinedui.png)